ni/nimble/packages/nimble-components/src/wafer-map/specs/features/rendering.md

 When filtering the highlighted dies and searching for their index we will use [arquero](https://uwdata.github.io/arquero/) to perform joins and other operations involving the tables.

 The [JavaScript implementation of Apache Arrow](https://arrow.apache.org/docs/js/index.html) provides TypeScript Types which will work in Angular applications.
-The [C# implementation of Apache Arrow](https://github.com/apache/arrow/blob/main/csharp/README.md) is also providing support for reading Arrow IPC streams which can be used to convert inputs from Balzor.
+The [C# implementation of Apache Arrow](https://github.com/apache/arrow/blob/main/csharp/README.md) is also providing support for reading Arrow IPC streams which can be used to convert inputs from Blazor.

 ### Rendering